embetrix/meta-ethereum/docs/qemu_tutorial.md

 This tutorial is meant to act as a proof of concept for meta-ethereum.
 Because I want to show the possibility of running the Ethereum blockchain on exotic architectures, we are going to focus on an emulated version of a MIPS 32 bits machine.

+You can find a video with a screencast of this tutorial on [YouTube](https://youtu.be/IZ6nDKGy7NA).

 So, let's start.

 Prepare your host for yocto development.
 Refer to [Yocto's official documentation](https://www.yoctoproject.org/docs/latest/mega-manual/mega-manual.html#detailed-supported-distros) for more details on setting up.